giotto-ai/gtda-challenge-2020/README.md

 2. for the second, 1000CHF
 3. for the third, 500CHF

-To the best three use-cases will be announced on the L2F SA social media and advertised through the web.
-The winner will be contacted directly via email.
+The best three use-cases will be announced on the L2F SA social media and advertised through the web.
+The winner will also be contacted directly via email.

 ## Disclaimer
 In case of irregularities, the sole and unique judge of this competition -- whose judgement is unquestionable -- will be [L2F SA](https://www.giotto.ai).